portlandcodeschool/jse-fall14-1/stacyFabian/README_stacFabs.md

         string: false     string: true

 Predicted Answer: false , because regardless of they type of value for x one side will always be false. (see above) Actual Answer: true.
-Simply, I forgot that || will produce 'true' if either side is true.
+Simply, I forgot that || will produce 'true' if EITHER side is true, not both.

 **r)** `(x=(typeof (x+(typeof x))))==x`